articlemetrics/data-quality/alerts/crossref_report.md

 ## [1] "Wiley-Blackwell"
 ```

-> Note: How all these `Net::HTTPForbidden` erors are 403 errors, and all from Wiley, trying to get Wikipedia data source
+> Note: All `Net::HTTPForbidden` are from Wiley, trying to get Wikipedia data source

-The only alert class with article IDs is `Net::HTTPForbidden`.